dvdred/Simple-DuckDNS-Updater/README.md

 - Actual HTTP requests to the DuckDNS API using OkHttp
 - Detailed logging of HTTP status codes (200 OK, 400 Bad Request, etc.)
 - Comprehensive error handling for network issues and invalid responses
-- Improved feedback to the user about the success or failure of updates
+- Improved feedback to the user about the success or failure of updates (OK/KO)
 - Configuration persistence across app restarts
 - Support for automatic IP address detection
 - Clean UI with collapsible configuration section

-For further enhancements in a production environment, you could:
+Possible TODOs:
 - Implement more robust error recovery mechanisms
 - Add retry logic for failed requests
 - Consider using WorkManager for better background execution handling
-- Add user authentication
+- Obfuscate sensitive data (API Token, IP addresses) in settings
 - Implement more detailed logging and monitoring
 - Add support for multiple DuckDNS accounts
 - Implement push notifications for update results

 ## Author

-This project was developed by **dvd.red@gmail.com**, a passionate FOSS enthusiast who has transitioned from sysadmin and devops roles into programming.
+This project was developed by **dvd.red@gmail.com**, a passionate FOSS enthusiast who has transitioned from sysadmin and devops roles into programming hobbyist.

 ## License